Lesson Transfers between Questrade accounts

 Transferring cash out of an FHSA

-You can make a request to transfer cash out of your FHSA in either CAD or USD at any time by logging in, and heading to the Requests -> Transfer Funds page.
+You can make a request to transfer cash out of your FHSA in either CAD or USD at any time by logging in, heading to the Move Money > Transfer page, and clicking on Transfer funds.

 Please explore the sections in the article above to learn more about any potential tax implications of transferring cash out of your FHSA.
 This will depend on the specific account type you’re transferring to, and whether the transfer is considered taxable income.